 For that reason we contacted many suppliers of materials which are suitable for making replicas of Springerle cookie molds.
 We ordered material safety data sheets and compared all essential data.
 We manufactured the first samples at my son's company TECCEM and did tests.
 After we were happy with the results, we found in Dukasi a very qualified partner to manufacture also the replicas.

 After the first test at TECCEM our objectives were:

 to use a high quality silicone rubber for the molds which are used for casting the replicas..

 to use material which is certified as non poisonous and to follow the few recommendations for work place safety.

-to use shellac which is approved for use in the food industry for painting the replicas to allow easy release of the dow and to protect the clay or porcelain like material against water.
+to use shellac which is approved for use in the food industry for painting the replicas to allow easy release of the dough and to protect the clay or porcelain like material against water.

 to establish a quality control system which reduces scrap and ensures same quality of our products.